Assistant Professor; Director of Choral Activities

 DMA, Michigan State University

 With over one hundred appearances across thirteen states, Dr. Minear is an active guest conductor, clinician, adjudicator, and presenter.
 Recent or upcoming conducting engagements include the National Concert Chorus in Carnegie Hall, Music and Worship Arts weeks in Lake Junaluska and Montreat, and all-state choirs in Alabama, Florida, Georgia, Kentucky, Louisiana, and Mississippi.
-His scholarly interests include choral literature and programming, community building in choral ensembles, conducting pedagogy, and emotional response to music.
-He has twice directed the high school choir at Blue Lake Fine Arts Camp and conducted the Florida Ambassadors of Music on performance tours of Europe.
-Dr. Minear’s dedication to students and passion for expressive music-making have been cultivated through conductor-teacher experiences in children’s, church, community, middle school, high school, and collegiate choral settings.
+His scholarly interests include choral literature, concert programming, community building in choral ensembles, conducting pedagogy, and emotional response to music.
+He has conducted multiple summers at the Blue Lake Fine Arts Camp in Michigan and led the Florida Ambassadors of Music on performance tours of Europe.
+Dr. Minear’s choral directing experience includes university, high school, middle school, children’s choir, community choir, and both youth and adult church choir settings.

 Prior to joining the faculty at the University of Alabama, Minear pursued a doctorate degree in choral conducting at Michigan State University, Andrew Minear served as the director of the MSU Campus Choir and assistant director of the MSU Men’s Glee Club.
 Under his leadership, the Campus Choir increased in size to over eighty singers and performed their first choral-orchestral work, Borodin’s Polovetsian Dances, with the MSU Concert Orchestra.
 Michigan State University named Minear a University Distinguished Fellow, an award granted annually to just 20 graduate students across all academic disciplines on a campus boasting over 11,000 masters and doctoral students.
 His doctoral project was a study of Graduate Choral Literature Curricula and Pedagogy.

 Over the course of a twelve-year career in the Orlando-area public schools, Andrew Minear taught middle school and high school Chorus, Music History, Keyboard, Musical Theater, and AP Music Theory.
 During his 6 years as Choral Director at Dr. Phillips High School, home of the Visual and Performing Arts Magnet for Orange County Public Schools, the Chorus Department grew from 100 to over 240 singers.
 Cora Bella, the advanced women’s choir, performed to acclaim at State (2011), Southern Division (2012), and National (2013) Conferences of the American Choral Directors Association.
 The Concert Choir performed with the Orlando Philharmonic Orchestra, and Minear had over 180 students selected for All-State and ACDA Honor Choirs.